All Episodes

 Good luck keeping the integrity in that system.

-I yeah, I feel you on that.
+Yeah, I feel you on that.

-I'm just gonna be honest.
+I'm just going to be honest.

-I I do not have faith in the election integrity in a state like California that is run solely by one party.
+I do not have faith in the election integrity in a state like California that is run solely by one party.

-It's a one party state like New York.
+It's a one-party state like New York.

 I don't trust you.